MohamedAliZouariAi/Machine-Learning-Projects/01-Iris Flower Classification using Machine Learning/README.md

 --> seaborn
 --> sklearn

-this project has 5 steps :
+This project has 5 steps :
 1) Load the data
-2) Analyse and processing the data with different graphs and descriptions
+2) Analyze and process the data using different graphs and descriptions
-3) Training the data with different algorithms to check the best
+3) Train the data with different algorithms to determine the best one
 4) Evaluate the model
 5) Test the model
-the final results of this project are : accuracy score = 0.96 precision  =  0.95
+The final results of this project are :
+*) Accuracy score = 0.96
+*) Precision  =  0.95
-recall = 0.97
+*) Recall = 0.97
-f1 score = 0.96
+*) F1 score = 0.96